NormHarrison/audiosocket/README.md

 I don't know C and I haven't looked through the of the application itself, so I'm not quite sure what could be causing this.
 Thankfully though there is a way around it.

-When AudioSocket is used like a channel driver, for example `Dial(AudioSocket/<uuid>/127.0.0.1:3278)`, CPU usage remains perfectly normal, but... depending on what the AudioSocket is going to bridged with (for example, a softphone connected via SIP), the audio sent to your server will no longer be in
+When AudioSocket is used like a channel driver, for example `Dial(AudioSocket/127.0.0.1:3278/<uuid>)`, CPU usage remains perfectly normal, but... depending on the other channel its going to be bridged with (for example, a softphone connected via SIP), the audio sent to your Audiosocket server instance will no longer be in
 16-bit, 8KHz, mono LE PCM format.

 *Instead...* It will be encoded and sent as whatever audio codec was agreed upon between the two channels.
-So in my experience, when a SIP softphone that uses the u-law (G.711) codec makes a call to a place in the Dialplan that eventually calls AudioSocket, the audio you will be sent will also be in encoded as u-law, which can be both a positive and negative.
+So in my experience, when a SIP softphone that uses the u-law (G.711) codec makes a call to a place in the Dialplan that eventually invokes Audiosocket, the audio you will be sent will also be in encoded as u-law, which can be both a positive and negative.
 Due to Asterisk's ability to handle a wide range codecs and transcode between them though, I assume there is probably a way around this by manually setting the codec to use within the Dialplan, right before AudioSocket() is called, but I haven't experimented with that yet.

 Now with sending audio back to AudioSocket.
 Even though AudioSocket will send you audio in a different codec when brided with certain channels, **it still wants to receive